 - How do I submit my Resume/Vita to the Department?

 All Letters of Recommendation must be submitted online.
 When completing the “References” section of the online application (ApplyTexas), you will be asked to list the names of your recommenders and their e-mail addresses.
 Be sure the e-mail address is current and accurate.
 You will also be asked whether you will be waiving your right to view your letters after they are submitted.
 Once your application has been received by GIAC, an e-mail will be sent directly to your recommenders with a link that will allow them to complete their recommendation letter online.
 You may need to follow up with any referee who overlooks submitting a letter for you, as each recommender will receive only one request from GIAC.
-You will be able to view whether letters have been received, or change/add a recommender, via GIAC’s status check page.
+You will be able to view whether letters have been received, or change/add a recommender, via the Graduate Admissions status check page.

 - Can I get a Teaching Assistant or Research Assistant appointment during my first year as a graduate student?